 America: Falling Short on Fiber

 In 2014, the average American intake of fiber was only 16 grams per day.
-The recommended intake of fiber is 25–38 g per day.
+The recommended intake of fiber is 25–38 g per day (according to the NASM nutrition course).
 That’s a big disparity!
 Women should aim for 25 g of fiber per day, and men should target 38 g (or 21 g for women and 30 g for men daily for those over the age of 51).